Hum (film): Production

+Despite starring the likes of Rajinikanth and Govinda, the film was described as a "Bachchan vehicle".
 Hum was shot in various locations including Mumbai, Ooty, and Mauritius.
-Mukul S. Anand had considered and discussed a potential scene for this film with Rajinikanth, where Amitabh Bachchan's character would help Govinda get a seat in the Police Academy.
-Anand discarded the scene, because he did not find it suitable.
-But Rajinikanth felt the scene had the potential to develop into a script for a possible feature film, which resulted into the 1995 Tamil film Baashha.
+Deepa Sahi's first scene involved a one-and-half page dialogue with Kader Khan.
+The scene was completed in one take and Sahi felt that her experienced costars were very supportive.
+A scene in which Sahi's character had to be save by Rajinikanth's character was performed by a body double since Rajinikanth didn't know how to swim.

 In 1990 at Wembley stadium London, Amitabh Bachchan performed and danced to the song "Jumma Chumma De De" with Sridevi even before the film and song were released.

 Soundtrack

 The soundtrack was composed by Laxmikant–Pyarelal.
 Two songs were inspired by Guinean singer Mory Kanté's 1987 album Akwaba Beach, with "Jumma Chumma De De" being based on Kante's "Tama", while "Ek Doosre Se" was based on Kanté's "Inch Allah".

 Lyrics are written by Anand Bakshi.